Vinoth-Vadivel/Employee-Performance-Analysis/README.md

-# Employee-Performance-Analysis
-This interactive Power BI dashboard provides a comprehensive overview of employee performance across multiple departments.
-It tracks key HR metrics such as total employees, projects completed, average salary, attendance rate, and performance scores.

-The visualizations highlight salary trends by year, overtime hours, projects completed by performance rating, and average performance by department.
-Department-wise salary distribution and performance categories (bottom tier, average, star performer) offer actionable insights for HR and management.

-Overall, this dashboard helps identify top-performing employees and departments, monitor workforce productivity, and support data-driven decision-making for performance improvement and rewards.
+**Employee Performance Analysis – Power BI Project** This project showcases a **comprehensive Power BI dashboard** designed to analyze and visualize employee performance across multiple departments.
+The main objective was to provide HR and management teams with actionable insights into employee productivity, salary trends, attendance, and performance ratings to support data-driven workforce decisions.

+**Project Development Process**

+**Data Collection & Preparation:**
+I started with an employee dataset containing details like department, salary, attendance, performance rating, projects completed, overtime hours, and age.
+The data was cleaned, formatted, and structured for Power BI analysis.

+**Data Modeling**:
+Relationships between tables were created (Employee, Department, and Performance tables) to ensure seamless filtering and interaction between visuals.
+DAX measures were used to calculate KPIs like **average salary, attendance percentage, average performance, and project counts**.

+**Dashboard Design:**
+The Power BI dashboard was designed with an **interactive layout**, allowing users to filter by department, gender, year, or employee ID.
+Key visuals include:
+Salary trends by year
+Overtime hours and projects completed by performance rating Department-wise average performance value
+Employee distribution by performance category (bottom tier, average, star performer) Department salary contribution

+**Insights & Outcomes:**
+The dashboard provides a clear view of workforce dynamics — helping identify **top-performing departments**, monitor **attendance patterns**, and evaluate **salary-performance correlations**.
+HR teams can use these insights to improve **employee engagement, rewards, and resource allocation**.

+**Tools & Skills Used**
+**Power BI** for dashboard creation and data visualization **DAX (Data Analysis Expressions)** for calculated measures and KPIs **Excel / CSV** for data preprocessing and import **Data Modeling** & **Visualization Design Principles**.